jhonniel/khorphil-EMS/README.md

 # khorphil-EMS

-A basic Employee Management System(EMS) where you can Add Create Update Delete, also with soft delete feature.
+A basic Employee Management System(EMS) where you can Add Create Update and Delete data, also added with soft delete feature.

 <i>Follow me around the web:</i><br>